DuNGEOnmassster/Computer_Network_Homework/ex1/README.md

 ## Setup

-Even though this is a simple project, you are recommended to setup with a independent conda virtual envirnment
+Even though this is a simple project, you are recommended to setup with an independent conda virtual envirnment

 ```shell script
 conda create -n py310 python=3.10